Report: Detecting, and Diagnosing Cognitive Impairment

 In the report, the work-group outlines a recommended for four-step process achieving its goals.

-Step 1 is to kickstart the cognition conversation.
+Kickstart the cognition conversation.

 To increase detection of cognitive impairment and promote earlier diagnosis of dementia in the Medicare population, the GSA work-group endorses that primary care providers use the AWV as an annual opportunity to kickstart - that is, to initiate and continue - a conversation with beneficiaries and their families about memory-related signs and symptoms that might develop in older adulthood.

-Step 2 is to assess the patient if he or she is symptomatic.
+Assess the patient if he or she is symptomatic.

-Step 3 is to evaluate with full diagnostic workup if cognitive impairment is detected.
+Evaluate with full diagnostic workup if cognitive impairment is detected.

 The GSA work-group recommends that all Medicare beneficiaries who exceed threshold scores for cognitive impairment based on the cognitive assessment tools used in step 2 undergo a full diagnostic evaluation.
 Numerous published clinical practice guidelines are available to primary care providers and specialists to help them arrive at a differential diagnosis.

-Step 4 involves referral to community resources and clinical trials, depending on the diagnosis.
+Involves referral to community resources and clinical trials, depending on the diagnosis.

 The GSA work-group recommends that all Medicare beneficiaries who are determined to have a diagnosis of Alzheimer's disease or related dementia be referred to all appropriate and available community services to learn more about the disease process and how to prepare for the future with a dementia diagnosis.